eugenetsi/xapi/README.md

 # External API (xapi)

+Xapi is an ingestion and preprocessing engine for sports API data.

 ************************** **CAUTION** **************************

->max api calls per day: 100, after that we get charged
+>max api calls per day: 100, after that you get charged

 >max api calls per minute: 30